zarrabeitia/adolpy/README.txt

     10

-You can compute higher order derivatives by repeatedly applying the adolpy.derivate transformation, at the cost of a higher computational cost (both cpu and memory), and a more complex return value.
+You can compute higher order derivatives by repeatedly applying the adolpy.derivate transformation, with a higher computational cost (both cpu and memory), and a more complex return value.
 For higher order derivatives, it is probably better to use the backwards method (not implemented by this library)